matthew-puku/monster-smash/README.md

 The turn-based game was chosen in the end as a great opportunity to combine high personal interest, coding challenge and project management possibilities.

 ## Features and Functionality
 This is a single-player game where the user select “moves” via text-input in a series of turns against the computer.
-Both the user and computer start the game with maximum full health score (HP).
-And each selected ‘move’ by the user and the computer is calculated to deplete the opponent’s health score by a specific value.
-A series of checking gateways (control structures) continually checks and compares the health score (HP) of the user and computer to decide whether to advance the game further.
+Both the user and computer will begin the game with full health score (HP).
+And with each selected ‘move’, each player's health score (HP) will deplete by a specific damage count.
+In the case of a draw where both user and computer selects the exact same move, a speed advantage score will decide which move will deal a greater damage to HP.
+A series of checking gateways (control structures) continually checks and compares the health score (HP) of the user and computer to decide whether to advance the game further (victory, defeat or continue gameplay).
 The end goal for the user is to deplete the computer’s health score before his or her health score is exhausted.

 ### Prototype features
 - Receive user text input to decide moves